 The Lo and Behold® hybrids are a series of smaller Buddleja bred by Dr. Dennis J. Werner at the North Carolina Agricultural Research Service, part of the NC State University USA.
-The hybrids were requently selected to have a very low seed-set and to be non-invasive, a requirement in several states of the US where B, davidii is banned from sale as a noxious weed.
+Most of these hybrids were selected to have a very low seed-set and to be non-invasive, a requirement in several states of the US where B, davidii is banned from sale as a noxious weed.
 They are not necessarily fully sterile and several of the more recent introductions are derived from the earlier hybrids.
-They vary in size from about 30cm height and spread for the smallest, with the larger ones about the size of a smaller B. davidii cultivar about.
+They vary in size from 30cm height and spread for the smallest, with the largest ones the size of the smaller B. davidii cultivars, about 1.5 metres in height.

 Since the introduction of 'Blue Chip' circa 2008, other similar breeding programmes have resulted in a plethora of small Buddleja being released to the market.
 These have had variable success, and some series have even been withdrawn from sale within a few years of introduction.
 The Lo and Behold® hybrids have mostly remained available, although some may be superseded in the future, and thus far represent the most durable of the new dwarf hybrids.
 As the first and most persistent, they merit a separate page.